 Openness is about ease of access through many-to-many communication across the enterprise.
-‘Open Data’ information flows (via services such as SYNAPP) underpin this approach to incrementally drive fast ideation and feedback cycles, based on insights across retention, employee engagement and individual ‘social’ influence scores.
+‘Open Data’ information flows (via services such as SYNAPP) underpin this approach to incrementally drive fast ideation and feedback cycles, based on insights across retention, employee engagement and individual social influence scores.

-So how to help my business become less anti-social?
+How to help business become less anti-social?

 This does not mean that the race to a socially-powered business is without its hurdles.
 To accelerate adoption and usage of social tools enterprises should: